 Once you have sign-off of the results, print a final set for use at the prize-giving.
 If you are using tandem series to calculate secondary results, print them as well.
 Go over the list of prizes and check them against the results.

-Make sure final results are on all notice boards and HAL's Club Results Service.
+Make sure final results are on all notice boards and HAL's Archive Service.
 Send emails to interested journalists, together with the regatta description, which somebody will, of course, have prepared.